Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 However, there is one additional consideration that may make this easier.
 The careful-access approach to memory protection is only planned for hash and MAC algorithms.
 These lend themselves to a linear access pattern on input data; it may be simpler to test that a linear pattern is followed, rather than a random-access single-access-per-location pattern.

+##### New vs existing tests

+Most of the test methods discussed above need extra setup.
+Some require leaking of buffer bounds, predictable memory access patterns or allocation of special buffers.
+FVP testing even requires the tests to be run on a non-host target.

+With this complexity in mind it does not seem feasible to run careful-access tests using existing testsuites.
+Instead, new tests should be written that exercise the drivers in the required way.
+Fortunately, the only interfaces that need testing are hash, MAC, AEAD (testing over AD only), Key derivation and Asymmetric signature, which limits the number of new tests that must be written.

 ## Analysis of argument protection in built-in drivers

 TODO: analyze the built-in implementations of mechanisms for which there is a requirement on drivers.
 By code inspection, how satisfied are we that they meet the requirement?